leandromoreira/http-video-streaming-troubleshooting/README.md

 # [PTS](https://en.wikipedia.org/wiki/Presentation_timestamp), GOP and segment size must be orchestrated
 > Time, it needs time to win back your love again

 Sometimes your playback will present strange behaviors like going back in time, freezing and then playing again and etc. And timing might play a big role here, HLS ,for instance, expects your [GOP's](https://en.wikipedia.org/wiki/Group_of_pictures) to be a multiplier of your segment size (and don't forget to [disable scene detection](https://en.wikibooks.org/wiki/MeGUI/x264_Settings#scenecut)).
-Don't hurt to remember that the PTS of your renditions should be in sync.
+It doesn't hurt to remember that the PTS and the program date time of your renditions should be in sync.

 # EXT-X-MEDIA-SEQUENCE used to sync renditions
 > If it's not on the standard, I'll do what I want!